alasdairtran/fourierflow/README.md

     --mu-max 1e-4 --steps 200 --delta 1e-4 --varying-force \
     data/navier-stokes/random_varying_force_mu.h5
 # If we decrease delta from 1e-4 to 1e-5, generating the same dataset would now
-# take 10 times as long, while the differnece between the solutions in step 20
+# take 10 times as long, while the difference between the solutions in step 20
 # is only 0.04%.

 # Reproducing SOA model on Navier Stokes.
-fourierflow train experiments/navier_stokes_4/zongyi/4_layers/config.yaml
+fourierflow train --trial 0 experiments/navier_stokes_4/zongyi/4_layers/config.yaml

 # Train with our best model
-fourierflow train experiments/navier_stokes_4/markov/24_layers/config.yaml
+fourierflow train --trial 0 experiments/navier_stokes_4/markov/24_layers/config.yaml

 # Performance tradeoff evaluation.
 We use the Navier Stokes test set
 # as our benchmark dataset.